MahimaBhushan/Health-Monitoring-App_using-csv-file/README.md

 >>docker run -p 5050:8765 healthapp

+-p is used to map the port 8765 of the docker container to the port 5050 of the host system.

 :go to http://127.0.0.1:5050 to view the dashboard.

 Only one container is created here to run the dashboard, because we are not using any database or collect data file.